Quality Heating Services

-The average live of a furnace is about 20 years.
-If your unit is around this age it may be more cost effective to have it replaced than repaired.
-Costly repairs can add up quickly when working on an older unit.
+The average life of a furnace is around 20 years with routine maintenance.
+If your unit is around this age, it may be more cost effective to have it replaced versus keeping up with repairs.

-New Mexico Gas is responsible for the gas line up to the meter.
-Anything after the meter is the responsibility of the homeowner, including appliances.
-We can check your gas appliances for any code violations.
-Depending on your situation the problem may be corrected with a repair.
-Some situations require replacement of the appliance in question.
+New Mexico gas is responsible for the gas line up to the meter.
+Any appliances or lines after the meter are the responsibility of the homeowner.
+We can check your appliances for any code violations and depending on your situation, the problem may be corrected with a repair.
+Some situations require the replacement of the appliance in question.

 Load calculations are used to determine the size of a furnace needed to heat your home.
-They take into account square footage, home construction and the weather conditions of the area.
-Furnaces are usually sized with the coldest days of the year to keep up with.
-With New Mexico’s mild weather full furnace capacity is not always necessary.
-2 stage furnaces start in a low stage of heat that uses less gas and electricity.
-During mild weather conditions, this low operating stage cuts down on utility costs.
-On days where the demand for heat is greater, the furnace will operate at full capacity.
+They take into account total square footage, home construction, and the weather conditions of the area.
+Furnaces are usually sized with the coldest days of the year in mind.
+With New Mexico’s mild weather, a furnace running at full capacity is not always necessary.
+That’s where a two-stage furnace comes in.
+Two-stage furnaces start in a lower stage of heat which uses less gas and electricity thus cutting down on utility costs.
+On days where the demand for heat is greater, the furnace will run at full capacity

 We recommend checking your filter as the first step for any issues with your furnace.
 If it is dirty, change it and give it a day to see if it improves.
 If not, give us a call to troubleshoot the unit.